kjuraszek/epd-rpi-controller/README.md

 - EPD display supported by Waveshare EPD library
 - `[Optional]` Postman or other application/script to send `POST` requests and invoke EPD changes
 - `[Optional]` physical buttons
+- `[Optional]` msttcorefonts and font-awesome fonts installed (used in examplary views - needed only for local development, containers will include those fonts)

 ## Running the project